-The groundbreaking Open Circuits: An International Conference on the Future of Television, sponsored by EAI and held at MoMA in 1974, brought together artists, theorists, curators, arts administrators, and critics to discuss the challenges and opportunities of artists' television and video.
-On the 50th anniversary of this landmark event, EAI is thrilled to collaborate with MoMA and NYU's Center for Disability Studies and Department of Media, Culture, and Communications to present a series of public lectures and events, paired with closed discussion sessions convening artists and practitioners in the field.
-More details forthcoming!
+The groundbreaking Open Circuits: An International Conference on the Future of Television, held at MoMA in 1974, brought together artists, theorists, curators, arts administrators, and critics to discuss the challenges and opportunities of artists' television and video.
+On the 50th anniversary of this landmark event, EAI is thrilled to collaborate with NYU's Center for Disability Studies and Department of Media, Culture, and Communication to present a series of public lectures and events, paired with closed discussion sessions convening artists and practitioners in the field.

 Susan Murray, New York University